Guide to hiring employees in Germany

 Companies must follow legal requirements and regulations when terminating an employee’s employment in Germany.
 Failure to do so may result in legal disputes, compensation claims, or fines.
 It is recommended that companies seek legal advice and guidance to ensure compliance with the relevant laws and regulations.

-Airswift provides businesses in Germany with various solutions to simplify attracting talent while ensuring compliance with local laws.
-Our extensive knowledge and experience minimise the risks of hiring and onboarding top talent in Germany, allowing you to focus on growing your business.
-At the same time, we take care of the administrative tasks.
+Airswift provides businesses in Germany with various solutions to simplify attracting local talent while ensuring compliance with local laws.

 Talent acquisition

-We offer talent acquisition services, where our local professionals can source high-quality employees in a competitive market.
+We offer talent acquisition services, where our local professionals can hire contractors and high-quality employees in a competitive market.
 We also provide contract hiring services for short-term projects and flexible staffing solutions, so you do not have to compromise on quality when hiring for urgent needs.
 Our highly qualified contractor database ensures you get the best for your organisation.

-For those looking for a more permanent staffing solution, our professional recruitment services can connect you with the best talents in Germany who meet your requirements.
+For those looking for a more permanent staffing solution when hiring locally, our professional recruitment services can connect you with the best talents in Germany who meet your requirements.

 Employer of record